iqis/mod/README.md

 #### Modules and Packages

-It *could* be confusing how modules and packages live together.
-To
+As it could be confusing how to deal with modules and packages, the following clarification is made:
-clarify:

   - Attach a Package
+      - To the local “search path”, at module context: `require()`
-      - Everywhere: `require()`
+      - To the global search path, at global environment: `require()`
   - Attach a Module
-      - To another module: not available
+      - To another module’s local “search path”: not available\*
       - To the global search path: `use()`
-  - Copy Variables from a Module
+  - Copy Objects from a Module
       - To another module: `refer()`
-      - To the working directory: not available
+      - To the global environment: not available\*\*
-  - Use Modules inside a Package
+  - Use Modules inside a Package?
-      - Yes, the package must `Depends` on `mod` package
+      - Yes, the package must `Depends` or `Imports` the `mod` package

+\*: Modules cannot be attached to another module’s “seach path”.
+Use `refer()` instead to make clearly visible objects in the module context.
+\*\*: Objects cannot be batch-copied from a module to the global environment, use `use()` to attach the module to the global search path in order to use them directly.

+These two features seek to avoid one very important problem `mod` packages intends to solve: conflicting names.

 #### Unattached

 As aforementioned, the package is designed to be usable both attached and unattached.

-If you use the package unattached, you must always qualify the variable name with `::`, such as `mod::ule()`, a shorthand for `mod::module()`.
+If you use the package unattached, you must always qualify the object name with `::`, such as `mod::ule()`, a shorthand for `mod::module()`.
 However, while inside a module, the `mod` package is always available, so you do not need to use `::`.
 Note that in the following example,